AkChen/ADVANCE-DATASET/index.md

-## Cross-Task Transfer for Multimodal Aerial Scene Recognition ECCV 2020
+## Cross-Task Transfer for Multimodal Aerial Scene Recognition
+## ECCV 2020
+Authors: Di Hu, Xuhong Li, Lichao Mou, Pu Jin, Dong Chen, Liping Jing, Xiaoxiang Zhu, Dejing Dou

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/AkChen/ADVANCE-DATASET/edit/master/index.md) to maintain and preview the content for your website in Markdown files.